MadhaviChidaraboyina/CRM.Omnichannel.ProductivityTools/.azuredevops/pull_request_template.md

 - [ ] Run a local build
 - [ ] Tested with patch solution
 - [ ] Choose squash commit when completing the PR
+- [ ] Added / Removed any associated unit test
+- [ ] Added / Removed any associated test case from test plan